maik97/peak-shaver/docs/intro/getting_started.rst

 Data Preparation
 ****************
 The data preparation will be executed automaticaly when you first run ``wahrsager`` or any of the agents (provided you didn't do it manually).
-But it is recommended to create the preparations separately with ``schaffer`` since this can take up some time and you have the freedom to set up some parameters to your liking.
+But it is recommended to create the preparations separately with ``schaffer`` since this can take up some time.
 If you decide to create all the datasets at once you can use `peak-shaver-master/peak-shaver/common_settings.py`.
-This can also provide a standart setup for the agents, so sou don't have to create a setup for all agents manually.
+This can also provide a standart setup for the agents, so you don't have to create a setup for all agents manually.

 Create the basic dataset: